Matupi Township: Weather

 December and January are the coldest months of the year with a mean temperature of around 10−20 °C, the winter months are generally colder and windy.
 April is the hottest month at a mean of 37 °C. Total rainfall is about 89.22 in every year.
-Occasionally the temperature can drop to 2°C.
+Occasionally the temperature can drop to 2 °C.

 Agriculture

 Matupi is rich in plant life and vegetation.
 About one-eighth of Matupi is covered by tropical and sub-tropical forests, containing palm and bamboo among others.
 Areas of the forest have been cleared for cultivation but many scrub forests, high grass areas and reeds remain.
-Dogs, pangolin, porcupines, tigers, leopards, bears, many species of monkeys, and other species thrive across the region forests.
+Dogs, pangolin, porcupines, tigers, leopards, bears, many species of monkeys, and other species thrive across the region's forests.
 The hornbill is one of the most notable birds found in the forests of Matupi township.

 Agriculture is the most essential and profitable industry in the Matupi Township, employing more than 90% of the population.
 Common crops include rice, wheat, corn, millet, pulses, oilseeds, coffee, oranges, damson, potatoes, and natural fibres.
 However, Matupi still depends on the import of rice supplies from the lowlands.
 Although the primary occupation is agriculture, the industry is not well developed due to the scarcity of large valleys and plains.
 Shifting cultivation is still prevalent.
 Terraced cultivation is slowly being introduced along the hillsides.
 Due to difficult terrain, human labor is the main driving force of the work done.
 Teak and other hardwoods are found at elevation below 900 m.
 Oaks and pines grow at altitudes above 900 m.
 Teak, pines, canes, resin and turpentine are important forest products.
 Since electricity is not available in most villages, people depend on firewood for cooking.
 Forestry is also a main source of income.